y330/FragmentQR/index.md

 #### **What really is FragmentQR?**

-FragmentQR is a Chrome extesion that lets the user select any text on a webpage and convert it into a text fragment, which is then appended to the end of the pages URL. the URL is then used to generate a QR code that will contain the text fragment.
-The applications of text  of FragmentQR include sharing specific text on a webpage with friends or coworkers, directing
+FragmentQR is a Chrome extesion that uses allows users to d text fragments

 #### **What browsers/platforms are compatible with FragmentQR?**
 The following are compatible with Minimum requirements as of 10/02/2020: